Federal Employees' Compensation Program

 If you have questions about your OWCP claim, your supervisor or the Injury Compensation Specialist at your agency may be able to answer them.
 If he or she cannot provide the advice you need, contact our office.

-For case-specific information about an established claim, contact your district office.
+For case-specific information about an established claim, contact your claims examiner.
 Have your 9-digit case file number and Social Security Number available when calling.
 Following the menu fully may provide the answer to your question, such as the current status of your case, the status of compensation claims, etc. If you leave a message, please speak clearly, and be prepared to leave the following information when asked: your name, your case file number, your telephone number (including area code), and a brief message with your specific questions.
 We need this information to locate your file and address your specific concerns.
 We will make every effort to return your call within 2 business days.

 All medical providers should contact our medical authorization and bill processing contractor for all authorizations and billing questions.
 Automated information is available 24 hours per day at 1-866-335-8319 or on the OWCP web bill portal.
 The medical authorization fax line is 1-800-215-4901.
 If you, your doctor, or other medical providers require direct contact with a customer service representative, you may call 1-844-493-1966, Monday-Friday, 8am-8pm EST, toll free.